Gibberlings3/Imoen4Ever/imoen_forever/readme.imoen_forever.english.txt

 All(most all) lines referring to Imoen being taken and needing rescue where replaced with references to Irenicus, instead.

+Please note: For BGII(:EE), the Imoen inside Irenicus Dungeon is *not* the one you will get back.
+This is due to teh original game behavior where imoen rejoining in Spellhold is not Imoen from ID, and there is nothing I4E could do here as the different creature files use different dialogue and script names (i.e. death variables which cannot be changed inside a running game).

+For BGT/EET, Imoen will be continuous.

 SoD:
 -----------------------------------